TeamCCEP/teamccep.github.io/_pages/WebexAPIFromWxCC.md

 I have already created this subflow for you, we just need to import it, and tweak it a little.

 1. Control Hub > Contact Center > Flows > Subflows > Manage > Create > Import
-   1. Import the file from the download link above
+   1. Import the file from the download link
 2. Now with the Flow Designer open, perform the following:
    1. Edit Flow variables with the values from your notes:
       1. `global_variable_id`